joakimk/fast_unit_tests_example/README.md

 * Try using NOEXEC_DISABLE=1 (you can read more about it at https://github.com/mpapis/rubygems-bundler/blob/master/README.md).
 * Check that you don't have any zsh plugin or similar that automatically runs bundle exec for rake.

-## Rails

-When you run a raketask that the non-rails code does not load a callback in Rakefile will be triggered.
-Edit this to load the particular applciation.

-    rake stats --trace

-    # Rakefile says: If this was a rails app, we would load its rake tasks here.
-    # ...fast_unit_tests_example/Rakefile:20...